janluke/cloup/README.rst

   - use a different layout when the terminal width is below a certain threshold in order to improve readability

-- suggestions like "did you mean <subcommand>?" when you mistype a subcommand.
+- suggestions like "did you mean <subcommand>?" when you mistype a subcommand

+- **lazy-loaded commands**.

 Moreover, Cloup improves on **IDE support** providing decorators with *detailed* type hints and adding the static methods ``Context.settings()`` and